7ankalis/village/README.md

 - **Elixir Collector**: Generates elixir over time, which must be collected.

 ### Enemies
 Enemies spawn at the edges of the map and move toward your Town Hall.
-They will attack any buildings in their path.
+There are two types of enemies:

+- **Raiders (🗡️)**: These enemies prioritize attacking resource buildings (Gold Mines and Elixir Collectors) and the Town Hall.
+They deal moderate damage.
+- **Bombermen (💣)**: These specialized enemies focus on destroying walls first.
+They deal higher damage to all structures but move more slowly.

+Each enemy type requires different defensive strategies to effectively counter their attacks.

 ## Game Strategy